phflot/qt_camera_systems/README.md

 ## License

-The landmarking models that the landmarking code downloads and which are required for thermal landmarking are licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International](LICENSE.txt) license as the models are provided as "Results" from the [FaceSynthetics dataset](https://github.com/microsoft/FaceSynthetics).
+The code in this repository is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International](LICENSE.txt) license derived from the landmark models which are provided as "Results" from the [FaceSynthetics dataset](https://github.com/microsoft/FaceSynthetics).

 This Software may incorporate or reference code examples, libraries, or other materials from third parties (e.g., FLIR).
 Any such third-party materials are subject to their own license terms, which you must comply with in addition to this license.
 In the event of any direct conflict between this license and a third-party license, the third-party license terms shall prevail for that portion of the Software.

-This code has been shared for internal use at SNNU, htw saar and EmRoLab.
-If you have received a copy, please adhere to the following license terms.
+If you have received a copy of this code, please adhere to the following license terms.

-0. **Internal Scope and Permission Grant**
-   - You may use, copy, and modify this Work for academic, educational, or research purposes strictly within SNNU, htw saar and EmRoLab.
-   - Distribution outside of these institutions or any commercial usage requires a separate, written permission from the Authors.
 1. **Retention of Notices and Indication of Changes**
    - You must retain the above copyright notice and this license in all copies or substantial portions of the Work.